openfaas/docs/docs/cli/templates.md

 ...
 ```

-#### 6.0 Java
+#### Java (of-watchdog)

-A Java 8 template is provided which uses Gradle 4.8.1 as a build-system.
+Two Java templates are provided `java8` and `java12`, if you need a different version, then please fork the templates repo or request it from the community.

 Support is made available for external code repositories via the build.gradle file where you specify dependencies to fetch from repositories or JAR files to be added via the build.